-The company assesses at each reporting date whether there is any indication that property, plant and equipment or intangible assets or goodwill or investment property on the cost model may be impaired.
+The company assesses at each reporting date whether there is any indication that property, plant and equipment may be impaired.

 If there is any such indication, the recoverable amount of any affected asset (or group of related assets) is estimated and compared with its carrying amount.
 If the estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount, and an impairment loss is recognised immediately in profit or loss.